Need a pipeline boost?

 With account-level advertising, that opportunity would be counted as an inbound lead because you couldn’t connect their ad impressions to their demo request.

-However, with Influ2’s person-based ads, you’d capture the impressions on a contact-level and know that the impression influenced the deal (we give you detailed reporting as well).
+However, with Influ2’s contact-level ads, you’d capture the impressions on a contact-level and know that the impression influenced the deal (we give you detailed reporting as well).

-Unlike account-based ads, where you’re targeting the “Netflix audience,” with person-based ads, you’re targeting Jane, Senior media buyer at Netflix, or Ben, Head of demand generation at Netflix.
+Unlike account-based ads, where you’re targeting the “Netflix audience,” with contact-level ads, you’re targeting Jane, Senior media buyer at Netflix, or Ben, Head of demand generation at Netflix.

 Since the targeting is more granular, we can track impressions and clicks on a contact level and tie them back to influenced revenue.